 The Toyota bZ4X Concept is the first model to feature Toyota’s new bZ – beyond Zero – naming convention.
-By 2025, Toyota aims to introduce 15 battery electric vehicles, including seven Toyota bZ models.
+By 2025, Toyota aims to introduce 15 battery electric vehicles (BEVs), including seven Toyota bZ models.

-This new series of battery electric vehicles will allow people to change from their current vehicle with no inconvenience, while realising all the benefits a fully electric car can offer.
-This is achieved through human-focused development and by providing mobility that’s tailored to people’s real lives and experiences.
+This new series of BEVs will allow people to change from their current vehicle with no inconvenience, while realising all the benefits a fully electric car can offer.
+This is achieved through human-focused development and by providing mobility tailored to people’s real lives and experiences.

-Toyota defines four aspects of beyond Zero, with the first and most important being You and the Environment, considering not just the energy the car uses to move, but also how it can make use of regenerative or renewable energy, such as solar power.
+- You and the Environment: considering not just the energy the car uses to move but also how it can make use of regenerative or renewable energy, such as solar power

-The second aspect is You and Your Car, by which a battery electric vehicle, designed on a dedicated platform, makes use of the latest technological features and provides excellent connectivity to provide safety, peace of mind and an enjoyable driving experience.
+- You and Your Car: by which a BEV designed on a dedicated platform makes use of the latest technological features and provides excellent connectivity to provide safety, peace of mind, and an enjoyable driving experience

-Thirdly, You and Others guides the creation of BEVs that have the spaciousness and quiet environment that will inspire people to interact and share experiences together.
+- You and Others: guides the creation of BEVs that have the space and quiet environment that inspires people to interact and share experiences

-Lastly, You and Society considers the wider impact on society and making the world a better place for everyone to live.
+- You and Society: considers the wider impact on society and making the world a better place for everyone to live

 Building on Toyota’s electrification leadership